CDDA13/CDDA-13/.github/CONTRIBUTING.md

 We have a [list of guides on the wiki](http://www.tgstation13.org/wiki/index.php/Guides#Development_and_Contribution_Guides) that will help you get started contributing to this codebase with Git and Dream Maker.
 For beginners, it is recommended you work on small projects like bugfixes at first.
 If you need help learning to program in BYOND, check out this [repository of resources](http://www.byond.com/developer/articles/resources).

-You can of course, as always, ask for help at #coding channel on our [Discord](https://discord.gg/2dFpfNE).
+You can of course, as always, ask for help at #general channel on our [Discord](https://discord.gg/Q9Uhy46YRc).
 We're just here to have fun and help out, so please don't expect professional support.
 If you're eager to learn we'll gladly hold your hand during the first steps.

 ## Meet the Team